Ted Cruz: After candidacy

 Shortly after the campaign's end, Cruz indicated that he would restart the bid if successful in the Nebraska primary, which Trump later won.

 In the months following, several publications noted that Cruz still had not endorsed Trump, Cruz explaining in June that he was "watching and assessing" to determine if he would support him in the forthcoming general election.
 On July 7, after a meeting with Trump, he confirmed that he would speak at the 2016 Republican National Convention.

 In his speech on July 20, the third day of the convention, Cruz congratulated Trump but did not endorse him.
 He instead told listeners to "vote your conscience, vote for candidates up and down the ticket who you trust to defend our freedom and to be faithful to the Constitution".
 The speech was met with boos and a negative reception among the crowd.
 The following day at the Texas Republican delegation breakfast, Cruz defended his choice to not endorse Trump: "I am not in the habit of supporting people who attack my wife and attack my father.
 That pledge was not a blanket commitment that if you go and slander and attack Heidi, that I'm going to nonetheless come like a servile puppy dog and say, 'Thank you very much for maligning my wife and maligning my father.'"
 On September 23, 2016, he publicly endorsed Trump for president.

 On October 10, after the 2005 audio recording of Trump was released and several Republicans retracted their endorsements, Cruz reaffirmed his support, calling Democratic nominee Hillary Clinton "manifestly unfit to be president".
 On November 15, he met with President-elect Trump at Trump Tower in New York City.
-It had been reported that Trump was considering Cruz for the position of U.S. Attorney General, but the position went to Alabama Senator Jeff Sessions.
+It had been reported that Trump was considering Cruz for the position of U.S. attorney general, but the position went to Alabama senator Jeff Sessions.
 On November 28, in light of Trump showing a softer tone on his campaign promises, Cruz warned that justified backlash could ensue if he strayed from them.

 Cruz was backed by the billionaire Mercer family, including Robert and his daughter Rebekah.

+2028 presidential race

+Cruz has made several visits to Iowa in apparent preparation for a 2028 bid for president.
+When asked about running for president in 2028 during an interview on Texas Lieutenant Governor Dan Patrick's podcast, Cruz said, "It's no secret that I want to be president."